ketanktn/LLM-Chabot/README.md

 This is a conversational chatbot built using a combination of HTML, CSS, and JavaScript.
 The chatbot uses an advanced language model to generate responses and offer a seamless messaging experience.
 The interface includes a dynamic popup chatbot with features like text input, emoji support, file uploads, and a smooth user experience on both desktop and mobile devices.

 # Features
--Interactive Chat Interface: A floating chatbot icon that toggles a chat window with a user-friendly design.
+-Interactive Chat Interface: A floating chatbot icon that toggles a chat window with a user-friendly design.<br>
--Bot Responses: Generated from a connected API that uses a generative language model to reply to user messages.
+-Bot Responses: Generated from a connected API that uses a generative language model to reply to user messages.<br>
--File Upload: Users can upload images (.jpg, .png, .jpeg) to the chatbot.
+-File Upload: Users can upload images (.jpg, .png, .jpeg) to the chatbot.<br>
--Emoji Support: Emoji picker integration to add emojis to the conversation.
+-Emoji Support: Emoji picker integration to add emojis to the conversation.<br>
--Responsive Design: Fully responsive chatbot interface for both mobile and desktop devices.
+-Responsive Design: Fully responsive chatbot interface for both mobile and desktop devices.<br>
--Smooth Animations: Elegant transitions and animations for a polished user experience.
+-Smooth Animations: Elegant transitions and animations for a polished user experience.<br>

 # Technologies Used
 -HTML: Structure of the chatbot interface.